Table of Contents

 Identifying Your Business's Strengths & Weaknesses

 As you brainstorm, you may want to run a SWOT analysis on your plan.
 A SWOT analysis lists a company's strengths, weaknesses, opportunities and threats.
 For example, a strength could be your dedicated and talented sales team that can help grow your revenue.
-A weakness could be overreliance on a single person for product development.

 With that information, you can start imagining how your business would handle different challenges.
 For example, how much could an economic recession lower your sales?
 What can you do now to make sure you'd have enough cash to manage?